BerlinUnited/berlinunited.github.io/docs/guides/setup/robot_setup.md

 The next step is to initialize the robot with the required libs.
 This can be done with NaoSCP and is described [here](../../naoth_tools/naoscp.md)

+TODO: how to compile NaoSmal???
+You need the naoqi toolchain in AL_DIR

 ## New Setup Routine (with custom image)
 The first two steps will be done with a custom image.